NASA-PDS/pds4-jparser/README.md

 Currently the process to create more formal release notes and attach Assets is done manually through the [Github UI](https://github.com/NASA-PDS-Incubator/pds4-jparser/releases/new) but should eventually be automated via script.

 # Snapshot Release
-1. Checkout the dev branch.
+1. Checkout the master branch.

 2. Deploy software to Sonatype Maven repo:
 ```